david-hollifield/is-busy/README.md

   `,
 })
 export class AppComponent implements OnInit {
-  constructor(
-    public loadingService: IsLoadingService,
-  ) {}
+  constructor(public loadingService: IsLoadingService) {}
 }
 ```

 This works because the IsLoadingService automatically subscribes to router events and will emit `true` or `false` from `isLoading$()` as appropriate.

-If you want to manually indicate that something is loading, you can call the `loadingService.addLoading()` method, and then call the `loadingService.removeLoading()` method when loading has stopped.
+If you want to manually indicate that something is loading, you can call the `loadingService.add()` method, and then call the `loadingService.remove()` method when loading has stopped.

-If you call `loadingService.addLoading()` multiple times (because multiple things are loading), `isLoading$()` will remain true until you call `removeLoading()` an equal number of times.
+If you call `loadingService.add()` multiple times (because multiple things are loading), `isLoading$()` will remain true until you call `remove()` an equal number of times.

 Internally, the IsLoadingService maintains an array of loading indicators.
-Whenever you call `addLoading()` it pushes an indicator onto the stack, and `removeLoading()` removes an indicator from the stack. `isLoading$()` is true so long as there are loading indicators on the stack.
+Whenever you call `add()` it pushes an indicator onto the stack, and `remove()` removes an indicator from the stack. `isLoading$()` is true so long as there are loading indicators on the stack.

-You can also pass a subscription argument to `loadingService.addLoading({sub: subscription})`.
-In this case, the loading service will push a loading indicator onto the stack, and then automatically remove it when the subscription resolves (i.e. you don't need to manually call `removeLoading()`.
+You can also pass a subscription (or promise) argument to `loadingService.add(subscription)`.
+In this case, the loading service will push a loading indicator onto the stack, and then automatically remove it when the subscription or promise resolves (i.e. you don't need to manually call `remove()`.

 If you just want to check the current value of `isLoading$()`, you can call `isLoading()` (without the `$`) to simply get a boolean value.

 ## Advanced Usage

-For more advanced scenarios, you can call `addLoading()` with an optional `key` argument.
+For more advanced scenarios, you can call `add()` with an options object containing a single `key` property.
 The key allows you to track the loading of different things seperately.
 Any truthy value can be used as a key.
-The key argument for `addLoading()` is intended to be used in conjunction with `key` arguments for `isLoading$()` and `removeLoading()`.
+The key option for `add()` is intended to be used in conjunction with `key` options for `isLoading$()` and `remove()`.

 Example: